chriswhitehouse/CV/README.md

 ## Chris Whitehouse
 I'm an aspiring junior full stack developer, looking to pivot from managerial, commercial and analytical roles in the energy sector to a top tier software consultancy.

-Having built a career to date largely off the back of being 'good at excel', I can already demonstrate great, analytical, commercial, and managerial capabilities with a small dose of technical development work, and algorithmic thinking.
+Having built a career to date largely off the back of being 'good at excel', I can already demonstrate great analytical, commercial, and managerial capabilities with a small dose of technical development work, and algorithmic thinking.

-With a recent investment in self-reflection, evaluating what I do and don't enjoy, I came to realise, much of what enjoyed most in the workplace was creative problem solving with technology.
+With a recent investment in self-reflection, intrinsically evaluating what I do and don't enjoy, I came to realise, much of what I draw most satisfaction from in the workplace was creative problem solving with technology.
 Working with others to solve complex technical challenges, and then implementing, with a strong sense of absorption or 'flow'.
-This, in tandem with my strong growth mindset and love of continuous learning, pointed towards a career in software developoment.
+This, in tandem with my growth mindset and love of continuous learning, pointed towards a career in software developoment.

-And, extrinsically, when I look around at the digital disruption underway in many industries, it is those companies with technology ath their heart, who are winning.
+Extrinsically, when I look around at the digital disruption underway in many industries, it is those companies with technology at their heart, who are innovating, challenging the status quo, and ultimately winning.
+I want to be on the right side of the exciting seismic shifts that are happening, and emabrace technology as a solution to many of the worlds problems.

 ## Projects